Updated June 2, 2023

 Step 5: Now save the workbook to the network location where the authorized person can access it and give them the link to the workbook folder, and you can also pass the link to your colleagues.

-Change settings if your share workbook option is showing below error:
+Change settings if your share workbook option is showing the below error:

-If you click on Share Workbook and show the error message, you need to change some of the settings.
+If you click on Share Workbook and show the error message, you must change some settings.